Poonamkothawade25/fem-todo-app-theme-toggle-javascript/README.md

 ### Continued development

-- Adding functions to All, Active and completed buttons.
+- Adding active color state to All, Active and completed buttons.
 - Making the page responsive.

 ## Author